Streamlet/stdex/README.md

         fwrite(p, ...);

         if (...) {
-        	return;	// return if error occurs, and scope_guard will call remove("foo.bar") automatically }
+        	return;	// return if error occurs, remove("foo.bar") will be called automatically by scope_guard.
+        }

-        sg.dismiss(); // scoped_guard is dismissed, that mean it will do nothing }
+        sg.dismiss(); // scoped_guard is dismissed and will do nothing.
+    }
     ```